Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 It's always been there and now it's stepped back into the spotlight.

-So uh she gets to the male gaze.
+So she gets to the male gaze.

-Uh obviously she's complaining about the American Eagle Sidney Sweeney advert.
+Obviously, she's complaining about the American Eagle Sidney Sweeney advert.

-Uh there was something called Elf Beauty, I've never heard of this, uh, that had a comedian who made a domestic violence joke.
+That had a comedian who made a domestic violence joke.

-Who is that?
+Who was that?

-Like she literally said, I am the end product of feminism.
+Like, she literally said, I am the end product of feminism.

 Well, she's right.